Coronavirus digest: WHO warns against renewed vaccine hoarding | DW | 09.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-A WHO official has warned omicron may lead rich countries to once again hoard vaccines.
+A WHO official has warned that the omicron variant may lead rich countries to once again hoard vaccines.
 Meanwhile, the US Senate has voted to overturn President Biden's vaccine mandate.
 DW has the latest.

-Although the number of doses being delivered to lower-income countries through the COVAX vaccine sharing program have increased in recent months — thanks in large part to India once again exporting the AstraZeneca vaccines it produces — there is a good chance that richer countries will return to reducing the supply of jabs to ramp up booster shots.
+Although the number of doses being delivered to lower-income countries through the COVAX vaccine sharing program has increased in recent months — thanks in large part to India once again exporting the AstraZeneca vaccines it produces — there is a good chance that richer countries will return to reducing the supply of jabs to ramp up their own booster programs.

 "As we head into whatever the omicron situation is going to be, there is risk that the global supply is again going to revert to high-income countries hoarding vaccine," WHO vaccine director Kate O'Brien said.